-The Academy has partnered with the United Nations Secretary General and UN agency heads on sustainability, advised heads of state, ministers and mayors on science, technology and innovation policy, and established public/private partnerships to address issues ranging from Alzheimer’s Disease, malnutrition, sustainable “smart cities,” early childhood development, and science, technology, engineering and math (STEM) education.
+Under Rubinstein’s leadership, the Academy partnered with the United Nations Secretary General and UN agency heads on sustainability, advised heads of state, ministers and mayors on science, technology and innovation policy, and established public/private partnerships to address issues ranging from Alzheimer’s Disease, malnutrition, sustainable “smart cities,” early childhood development, and science, technology, engineering and math (STEM) education.

-As it launches its third century, the Academy is also developing an unmatched network of the world’s most promising young scientists and engineers thanks to a partnership Rubinstein forged with the Blavatnik Family Foundation to create a Nobel-like prize for young scientists and engineers.
-In addition, Rubinstein has overseen the creation of an unprecedented Internet-based initiative—the Global STEM Alliance—designed to identify, inspire and empower a million or more high school students in STEM-based careers.
+Rubinstein also developed an unmatched network of the world’s most promising young scientists and engineers thanks to a partnership he forged with the Blavatnik Family Foundation to create a Nobel-like prize for young scientists and engineers.
+In addition, Rubinstein oversaw the creation of an unprecedented Internet-based initiative—the Global STEM Alliance—designed to identify, inspire and empower a million or more high school students in STEM-based careers.

 Before joining the Academy, Rubinstein was a long-time science journalist, where his work earned three National Magazine Awards, the Pulitzer Prize of the American periodicals industry.
 As an editor at IEEE Spectrum, Science 86, and Newsweek—and as Editor of the renowned journal Science—Rubinstein increased impact and circulation through landmark articles and special issues, redesigns, internationalization in coverage and circulation, and innovations in Web publishing.
 He earned National Magazine Awards for a four-part series, “Technology for Peace,” developed for Science 85, and two for special issues developed for IEEE Spectrum.
 Rubinstein received extraordinary national attention for the first of these: the most complete and authoritative account of the nuclear power accident at Three Mile Island and of the vulnerabilities of the entire nuclear power industry.
 Three other special issues he developed and edited were named National Magazine Award finalists.